Wisdom Teeth Removal Recovery

 One last thing I would like to discuss is that if you do want a quicker recovery period, we can prescribe you anti-inflammatory steroids.
 Steroids can really help reduce the amount of overall swelling and pain that’s coming after your wisdom teeth extractions.
 If you desire these steroids, you want to start them 24 hours before your procedure.
 You still may swell after the procedure, but it does significantly help.
 So if we do foresee a more difficult case, we definitely recommend that a patient start a regimen of steroids about 24 hours before their procedure.

 If you have any questions about that and your healing periods, I honestly recommend that you go see your surgical specialist and get a 3D Scan.
-Come in for your complimentary consultation here at North Texas Dental Surgery in Plano and McKinney and we’ll go over any questions that you may have about your recovery period.
+Come in for your complimentary consultation here at North Texas Dental Surgery in Plano and McKinney and we’ll go over any questions that you may have about your wisdom teeth removal recovery timeline.

 In summary, factors that affect recovery from wisdom teeth removal: